wdhdev/free-for-life/README.md

   - [BMC Developer Program](https://developers.bmc.com/site/global/bmc_helix_platform/program/overview/index.gsp) — The BMC Developer Program provides documentation and resources to build and deploy digital innovations for your enterprise.
 Access to a comprehensive, personal sandbox which includes the platform, SDK, and a library of components that can be used to build and tailor apps.
   - [convex.dev](https://convex.dev) - Reactive backend as a service, hosting your data (documents with relationships & serializable ACID transactions), serverless functions, and websockets to stream updates to various clients.
 Free for small projects - up to 1M records, 5M function calls per month.
   - [darklang.com](https://darklang.com) - Hosted language combined with editor and infrastructure.
 Free during the beta, generous free tier planned after beta.
   - [Firebase](https://firebase.com) — Firebase helps you build and run successful apps.
-Free Spark Plan offers Authentication, Hosting, Firebase ML , Realtime Database,Cloud Storage,Testlab.
+Free Spark Plan offers Authentication, Hosting, Firebase ML , Realtime Database, Cloud Storage,Testlab.
 A/B Testing, Analytics, App Distribution, App Indexing, Cloud Messaging (FCM), Crashlytics, Dynamic Links, In-App Messaging, Performance Monitoring, Predictions, and Remote Config are always-free.
   - [Flutter Flow](https://flutterflow.io) — Build your Flutter App UI without writing a single line of code.
 Also has a Firebase integration.
 Free plan includes full access to UI Builder and Free templates.
   - [getstream.io](https://getstream.io) — Build scalable newsfeeds, activity streams, chat and messaging in a few hours instead of weeks
   - [hasura.io](https://hasura.io) — Hasura extends your existing databases wherever it is hosted and provides an instant GraphQL API that can be securely accessed for web, mobile, and data integration workloads.
 Free for 1GB/month of data pass-through.